1. Under the Nile / 2. MilkBarn / 3. Hanna Andersson / 4. Kate Quinn Organics

 Zebi (now MilkBarn)

 I often struggle to find clothing for my kids that is organic but also cute but not cutesie.
-I was psyched to discover Zebi, which was founded by Stacy Phillips, a Stanford University graduate and a mom who wanted to design stylish, safe clothes for babies.
+I was psyched to discover Zebi, which was founded by Stacy Phillips, a Stanford University graduate and a mom who wanted to design stylish, organic baby clothes.
 Zebi uses 100% organic cotton and has three certifications (GOTS, Intertek Eco, and Oeko-Tex 100 Standard) to back it up.
-Zebi recently changed their name to Milkbarn, and we carry the line in our store.
-You can purchase from Amazon as well.
+Zebi recently changed their name to Milkbarn.

 We were surprised to learn that Hanna Andersson uses organic cotton and Oeko-Tex standards for the production of their long johns, baby sleepers, “unders,” turtlenecks, and boxy tees.
 However, since “almost 60%” of their clothing is certified, you have to dig into each product to learn whether it is truly organic.
-You can buy Hanna Andersson clothes on their website or through Amazon.
+You can buy Hanna Andersson’s organic baby clothes on their website or through Amazon.

 Cost: The organic sleeper pictured here sells for around $35.

-Cost: A basic onesie like the the one pictured here sells for $22.
+Cost: A jumpsuit like the the one pictured here sells for $22.

 I love when this happens!
 Formerly listed as Sneaky Stuff, we can now move Burt’s Bees line of baby clothing to Good Stuff, as they have GOTS certification.
 Thanks to several readers who did their own sleuthing to find this out!

-Cost: You can get a Burt’s Bees onesie for less than $15 on Amazon.
+Cost: You can get a 5-pack Burt’s Bees bodysuits for$25 on Amazon.
 They even sell packs of two for around $14.95.